 The serene and beautiful neighbourhood of Brackendale is known by locals for the character of the houses, small-town friendliness, and perhaps most of all, the thousands of bald eagles that winter in the Eagle Run area of the neighbourhood.
 Brackendale has a more rural feel, with fewer streets and houses than some other neighbourhoods in Squamish.
-It’s less than 10 minutes from the downtown Squamish area by car, so it retains the small-town community feel while providing every amenity residents could desire is just out the front door.
-Residents also enjoy being very close to plenty of recreational activities, from the Squamish and Cheakamus Rivers to the public parks, trails and activity centers.
-It’s a laid-back community, with even the weather remaining mild year round, due to the coastal climate.
+It’s less than 10 minutes from the downtown Squamish area by car, so it retains a small-town community feel while providing every amenity residents could desire just out the front door.
+Locals also enjoy being very close to plenty of recreational activities, from the Squamish and Cheakamus Rivers to the public parks, trails and activity centers.
+It’s a laid-back community, with the weather remaining mild year round, due to the coastal climate.

 Squamish is one of the fastest-growing areas within British Columbia.
-The population in 2005 was 15,256 and in 2011 was 17,479; the percentage of growth was 14.6%, double the growth for the whole province.
+The population in 2011 was 17,158 and in 2016 was 19,512; the percentage of growth was 13.7%, more than double the growth for the whole province.
 The Squamish area is becoming progressively younger, as young families realize the benefits and advantages and move to the area.
-The median age of the population is just 36.8, quite a bit lower than British Columbia’s median age of 41.9.
-With some of the best shopping and dining around, a rich history and culture, and importance on art and education, Squamish is quickly becoming a favourite amongst families who want to raise their children in a wholesome, safe area.
+The median age of the population is just 37.8, quite a bit lower than British Columbia’s median age of 43.0.
+With some of the best shopping and dining around, a rich history and culture, and importance on art and education, Squamish is quickly becoming a favorite amongst families who want to raise their children in a wholesome, safe area.